Zandile250/Delivery-Guy/README.md

 - Improved video background visibility by removing conflicting background colors and ensuring overlay transparency.
 - Added README.md to document the project’s purpose, features, technologies used, and recent changes.

+- Embedded a responsive Google Map showing SmartBox HQ in Bryanston, Sandton
+- Added company address, contact number, and operating hours for clarity and professionalism
+- Styled headings and borders using SmartBox brand color #efd364 for visual consistency
+- Improved layout responsiveness across devices and ensured accessibility for all users

 Author
 Zandile
 A developer with a passion for human-centered design, clear communication, and practical web solutions.
 This project reflects a commitment to usability, empathy, and thoughtful execution.